quicksilverfox/ResearchPowl/Readme.md

 I'm a computer science student who have almost no idea of rimworld modding and hardcore c# programming.
 So should there be bugs or compatibility issues besides the layout algorithm, I will try my best to resolve them but I can't really promise anything.

-So if you are an experienced modder who would like to take over the algorithm or implement additional features I would be very happy to collaborate with you.
-Find my email on github.

 # License